tqmsh/dottie/dottie-app/src/api/README.md

-# Dottie API Structure
+# src/api

+This directory is the entry point between the frontend and the backend.

-This directory contains all API-related code organized by domain.
-They should be access the endpoints of the backend as described in the `backend/Endpoints-master.md` file.
+It contains all API-related code organized by domain.
+They should access the established endpoints of the backend as described in the `backend/Endpoints-master.md` file and built in the `backend/routes` folder.

 ## Structure